sychen0315/Stat-159-Final-Project/code/README.md

   `train-test-split.R` contains code for spliting data into train set and test set.

+  `ols-regression-cluster.R` contains code for fitting ols regression model for data of each cluster.

+  `data-visualization.R` contains code for

 The test folder contains unit test for `test-regression.R`.